briantopping/freeipa-operator/README.md

 The operator is based on Kubebuilder and Bazel.
 The container itself comes from the FreeIPA Container project.

+## Contributing

+Please feel free to engage with issues and PRs.
+It's imagined this project will reach basic maturity pretty quickly, but there's a lot of benefits that the operator pattern could bring to FreeIPA, such as managing backups, upgrades and monitoring with Prometheus.

 ## Status

 This project is in development phase.
 We'll keep this page updated as we get usable features.